Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 Your plan should also include the key outputs of your project as well as a timeline for when they will be delivered.
-All independent study projects must include two deliverables: a final report describing what you did and your reflections on your experience and slides for a final presentation that you will give at one of the lab meetings near the end of your independent study.
-Other common deliverables include source code or design documents.
+All independent study projects must include two deliverables: (1) a final report that describes what you did and includes your reflections and lessons learned on your experience and (2) slides for a final presentation that you will give at one of the lab meetings near the end of your independent study.
+Other deliverables might include source code, models, or design documents that you produce.

 Your research plan should be no more than three pages and written primarily by you, with guidance and feedback provided by your mentor.